Putting Ulcerative Colitis Into Remission

 Living With Ulcerative Colitis

 I took supplements and medication and tried everything that was suggested to me by nutritionists and doctors.
-I traveled the world seeking help for my autoimmune conditions, going from specialist to specialist, following all of their advice.
+I traveled the world seeking help for my autoimmune conditions, going from specialist to specialist, following their advice.
 Nothing helped me get well.

 I was so overwhelmed and almost wanted to give up!
 I had no choice but to find a solution to this, which I could apply to my daily life as a busy Mother of two young boys.